ROCm/omnitrace/docs/conceptual/how-omnitrace-works.rst

 * When using binary instrumentation with MPI, avoid runtime instrumentation

-  * Runtime instrumentation requires a fork + ptrace: which is generally incompatible with how MPI applications spawn their processes
+  * Runtime instrumentation requires a fork + `ptrace`: which is generally incompatible with how MPI applications spawn their processes
   * Binary rewrite the executable using MPI (and, optionally, libraries used by the executable) and execute the generated instrumented executable via ``omnitrace-run`` instead of the original, e.g. ``mpirun -n 2 ./myexe`` should be ``mpirun -n 2 omnitrace-run -- ./myexe.inst`` where ``myexe.inst`` is the generated instrumented ``myexe`` executable.

 Data collection modes